ShunyiZhao/SoftWareEandGroupProject/README.md

 At the beginning of this term, We want to design a game like Fruit Ninja.
 It will be an interesting game, and the processing prototype is in the folder with path ./example/example_1

+picture here

-The struct of our project is shown as below *fig.1*:
+The structure of our project is shown as below *fig.1*:

 ![uml](./design_GUI/uml.jpg)